twoflypig/Ir/README.md

 ## Features

-1. Highlight the operator, scope name, shape and some key variables of the IR files.
+1.Highlight the operator, scope name, shape and some key variables of the IR files.
 See below:

 ![example](images/highlight_feature.png)

-2. Support name jumping like followings
+2.Support name jumping like followings

 ![example](images/ircolor.gif)

+> Note: Currently the extesion is tested on the hwopt_end*.ir

 ## Requirements